 The Plan's investments are stated at fair value.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (an exit price).
 See Note 3 for further discussion and disclosures related to fair value measurements.
-Shares of mutual funds are valued based on quoted market prices which represent the net asset value of shares held by the Plan at year-end.
-Shares of Greif, Inc. Class A common stock are valued based on quoted market prices which represent the value of shares held by the Plan at year-end.
-The fair value of the participation units in common collective funds are based on quoted net asset values on the last business day of the Plan's year-end.

 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded as earned.
 Dividends are recorded on the ex-dividend date.
-Net depreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.